exocetfalling/openrails-tolk-addon/README.md

 Tested with Open Rails version 1.5.1 stable.
 Note that Open Rails forks are not supported, since testing showed them to be unreliable.

+Steam trains are the best supported, other types may or may not work well.

 ## Requirements:
 - [keyboard](https://pypi.org/project/keyboard/)
 - [cytolk](https://pypi.org/project/cytolk/0.1.6/)